SadeghHayeri/LoL-Hacking/README.md

 Sample Brute-force attack on snappfoods discounts! (see SnappFood-Discounts)

 ## Dounro
-Download all [Dunro](https://dunro.com) services using Scrapy framework and use GPS data for get discounts!
+Download all [Dunro](https://dunro.com) services using Scrapy framework and use GPS data for get discounts! (see Dunro-Crawler)